shahla4539/UFOs/README.md

-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
+Describe to Dana how someone might use the new webpage by walking her through the process of
 Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.